 Supported by major funding from the Robina Foundation, the Robina Public Interest Scholars Program creates a seamless path from admission to full-time employment for students interested in public service careers.
-As one of the only integrated programs of its kind in the country, the Robina Public Interest Scholars Program builds on the Law School's long history of public service in providing transformative opportunities for interested students and helping badly stretched legal services providers better serve their clients and communities.
+As one of the only integrated programs of its kind in the country, the Robina Public Interest Scholars Program builds on the Law School's long history of public service in providing transformative opportunities for interested students, while helping badly stretched legal services providers better serve their clients and communities.
 Click here for more information.

 Institutes & Journals

 Law and Inequality: A Journal of Theory and Practice, a student-edited journal, examines the social impact of law on disadvantaged people.
-Detailed information about the Law School's Institutes and Journals is found here: www.law.umn.edu/institutesjournals/index.html.
+Detailed information about the Law School's institutes and journals is found here: www.law.umn.edu/institutesjournals/index.html.

-Summer Clerkships & Post-Graduate Fellowships
+Clerkships & Post-Graduate Fellowships

 Minnesota Justice Foundation